 One-Hour Workout: Run Fitness Test

-The main set is test time, so give it your best effort—think 10/10 RPE (rate of perceived exertion).
-Be sure to record your average heart rate (if using a heart rate monitor) and make notes about how you felt, as this can prove useful when testing later in the season.
+The main set is test time, so give it your best effort – think 10/10 RPE (rate of perceived exertion).
+Be sure to record your average heart rate (if using a heart rate monitor) and make notes about how you feel, as this can prove useful when testing later in the season.
 Pace yourself: Don’t go too hard too soon and try to make it an even effort.
 Always follow the same warm-up every time you repeat the test and run the same route.
-This is a hard workout, so you should expect to feel fatigued after this.
-Be sure to avoid higher intensity workouts either side of this session.
+This is a hard workout, so you should expect to feel fatigued afterward.
+Be sure to avoid higher-intensity workouts on either side of this session.

 Plug your run fitness test results into the McMillan running calculator (or Training Peaks has a similar function if you’re a Training Peaks user) and from there you’ll be able to create running paces and heart rate zones to help guide your training.